Bengal Cat

 All three "Snow" colors can be shown in TICA and several other associations.

-seal mink marble
+1. seal mink - marble - chaos pattern

 The Solid Blacks